The emotional impact of living with memory loss

 Read more about assisting somebody with dementia to make decisions and when it's appropriate.

-Those supporting the person with dementia are likely to feel a range of emotions due to the person’s memory loss.
-Remembering that the person’s difficulties are because of their dementia may help you to deal with these feelings.
+It is natural to feel these emotions when caring for someone with memory loss.
+Reminding yourself that the person’s difficulties are because of their dementia may help you to deal with these feelings.

 Carers: looking after yourself